jameshughes89/cs102/src/site/topics/searching/searching.rst

 Linear Search
 =============

-* Linear search has been used several times already
 * Start at the beginning of the ``haystack`` and sequentially look at each element until the ``needle`` is found

     * If the ``needle`` is found, then conclude that it is there
     * If the end of the ``haystack`` is reached without finding the ``needle``, then conclude that it is not there

-* Notice that this description of the algorithm doesn't really go into any more details
+* Notice that this description of the algorithm doesn't go into any more details

     * It is fairly high-level --- abstract

-* The computational complexity of this algorithm has already been discussed
+* The computational complexity of this algorithm is linear --- :math:`O(n)`

     * Worst case scenario, every element in the ``haystack`` was looked at before making any conclusion --- linear :math:`O(n)`
     * Best case scenario, the ``needle`` is the first element in the ``haystack`` --- constant :math:`O(1)`